ImtiazVision/Java/Notes.md

 abstract method(s),
 default method(s)`.

 An interface cannot contain constructor(s).
 A class may implement an unlimited number of interfaces.
+An interface cannot be made private or protected, but it can 'extend' from another.

 ## Polymorphism :